mercmobily/simpledblayer/README.md

 FINISHING OFF
 * [X] Improve range santising function, change the API, only have `skip` and `count`
-* [ ] Maybe improve simpleDeclare so that each class has "extend", improve its documentation
+* [X] Rewrite SimpleDeclare from scratch, since it has huge fundamental flaws and bugs
+* [X] Rewrite documentation for SimpleDeclare
+* [X] Rewrite tests for SimpleDeclare, make tests work
+* [X] Make SimpleDeclare work in safe mode (again)
-* [ ] Change SimpleDbLayer's documentation to use `extend()`
+* [X] Change SimpleDbLayer's documentation to use `extend()` with SimpleDeclare

 TESTS
-* [ ] Update NPM so that it will load tests
+* [X] Update NPM so that it will load tests
-* [ ] Make tests at least run (and fail)
+* [X] Make tests at least run (and fail)
-* [ ] Make tests work
-* [ ] Document which tests are missing

-MINIMONGO/TINGO
+* [X] Reorganise tests so that they make sense (leave handy functions there)
+* [X] Fix all queries in current tests, make them all pass

+FINISH OFF SIMPLEDBLAYER
-* [ ] Maybe use minimongo, if not try to improve https://github.com/sergeyksv/tingodb/issues/41
+* [X] Maybe use minimongo, if not try to improve https://github.com/sergeyksv/tingodb/issues/41

+TUE/WED
+* [ ] Get rid of MongoWrapper altogether
+* [ ] Make a wish-list for tests, based on doc (all options) and on code (constructor, automatic schema changes)
+* [ ] Make a ticket asking somebody to write the extra tests

 RELATED (BUT NOT SIMPLEDBLAYER)
-* [ ] Re-implement search filter definition in JsonRestStores, based on an object acting as template
+* [ ] Implement search filter definition in JsonRestStores, based on an object acting as template.
+Advise only.
-* [ ] Rewrite documentation for JsonRestStores (the basic module)
+* [ ] Rewrite documentation for JsonRestStores (the basic module), including the filter definition
 * [ ] Rewrite documentation for JsonRestStores' SimpleDbLayerMixin
 * [ ] Rewrite tests for JsonRestStores (the basic module)
 * [ ] Rewrite tests for JsonRestStores' SimpleDbLayerMixin
 * [ ] Adapt existing software to new API (SimpleDbLayerMixin, Hotplate, BookingDojo)
+* [ ] Check that all of the existing software works _AS IS_ with the new implementations
 * [ ] Implement filter in dstore that mimics 100% the querying in JsonRestStores, test everything

 Features:

 * Complex queries, with nested AND and OR statements, as well as ranges and sorting
-* Full cursor support
+* Full cursor support, including `each()` and a way to break out of `each()`
 * Schema to cast/validate fields, using [simpleschema](https://github.com/mercmobily/simpleschema).
 * It allows 1-level joins in queryes and data fetching; joins are defined right in the table definition.
 * The 1-level join is in the table definition because, using MongoDB, children data will be _preloaded_ and automatically updated.
 This means that you will be able to fetch the record of a person, with all associated addresses, email addresses, phone numbers, etc. _in one single DB operation_.